intararit - STOCK.ADOBE.COM

 “When hiring for the first time, you don’t really know if the outcome will be good.
 We’ve had false starts where we’ve just had to stop the work and start again with someone else – that’s the perils of sometimes choosing the lowest price,” says Chaplin.
-“Software developers on these platforms range in capability from 1 to 10, but you have to be knowledgeable to pick out the 10s.”
+“Software developers on these platforms range in capability from one to ten, but you have to be knowledgeable to pick out the tens.”

 But what about the workers themselves?
 Are they benefiting from offering their services via these platforms?
-“The problem for the 10s is that they will want to charge more, but they find themselves having to justify this to hirers who can’t discern the 1s from the 10s,” he says.
+“The problem for the tens is that they will want to charge more, but they find themselves having to justify this to hirers who can’t discern the ones from the tens,” he says.

 “But the reputation systems on the platforms do enable workers to build their reputations, so eventually – if you are good – you should be able to charge a proper price and only work for people who appreciate you’re worth it.”

 But there’s no doubt gigging doesn’t suit everyone, and it can be particularly gruelling for newbies.
 The large, popular platforms for gig workers levy a charge if you want to bid for more than a set number of jobs per month.
 And they take a percentage of any work you do through them, typically 10-20%.
 The problem is many make you pay the fee as soon as you’re awarded the work, rather when you get paid.
 This can be a real pain for freelancers, who tend to work in fits and starts, and often struggle with cashflow.